 - Preparing and registering for the LSAT

 - Letters of recommendation

-Pre-law advisors can also provide students with resources to explore the field of law and other resources for aspiring lawyers and law students.
+Pre-law advisors can also provide students with resources to explore the field of law.
 Many of these resources can be found on the Law School Admissions Council (LSAC) website.